 Your College or Faculty can advise you on the e-portfolio systems which may be relevant to you, once you have established what systems your RO will expect you to use.

 Your Responsible Officer (RO) is required to ensure that effective appraisal systems are in place and that your appraiser is properly trained.
 If you have any concerns or queries about your appraisal speak to your RO or appraiser.
-Your College/Faculty helpdesk or the GMC’s helpline (tel:0161 923 6277 email ) may be able to help.
+Your College/Faculty helpdesk may also be able to help.